Streets and Squares

 Brest, 17th September Street

-Most of the buildings here were painted recently and look like painted ladies.
+Most of the buildings here look like painted ladies.

 Brest, 17th September Street